LeonGuertler/LeonGuertler.github.io/_posts/2025-07-19-neurips-competition.md

 ### Evaluation perf.
-Given that the training performance mostly looks good, we can now move on to checkinig the eval games we ran during training.
+Given that the training performance mostly looks good, we can now move on to checking the eval games we ran during training.
 Here we will simply check the win-rate against our fixed opponent:

 ![Eval Win Rate](/docs/win_rate.png){: width="100%" }

-There are certainly significant win-rate gains during training, although Codenames seems to diverge from it's 45% peak dowards the end of training.
+There are certainly significant win-rate gains during training, although Codenames seems to diverge from it's 45% peak towards the end of training.
 ColonelBlotto looks pretty much textbook and how we would expect it to.
-These results indicate that the model certainly learned something and managed to more than double it's eval performance.
+These results indicate that the model certainly learned something and managed to more than double it's eval performance on most envs.

 Now we can move to evaluating this checkpoint offline against a stronger <8B model, and subsequently online.